 Global Asbestos Awareness Week is a very important time, especially if you or a loved one served in the U.S. military decades ago.
 Many older veterans develop mesothelioma due to service-related asbestos exposure.

-Roughly 1 out of every 3 mesothelioma cases affects veterans.
-Many more veterans may develop asbestos lung cancer, asbestosis, and other deadly asbestos-related illnesses.
+Roughly 1 in 3 mesothelioma patients are veterans.
+Many more veterans may also develop asbestos lung cancer, asbestosis, and other life-threatening asbestos-related illnesses every year.

-“Asbestos didn’t kill anybody on the spot that’s for sure, but it took years later when it started catching up with us.
-But, my understanding is that the powers-that-be knew.”
+“Asbestos didn’t kill anybody on the spot, that’s for sure.
+It took years later.
+That’s when it started catching up with us.
+The powers that be knew.”

 4 Ways to Participate in Global Asbestos Awareness Week

 There are plenty of ways you can get involved during Global Asbestos Awareness Week.
-Explore a handful of options below.
+Explore some options below.

 1. Educate Your Community on the Dangers of Asbestos

 To help protect your community, you can share information about how and where asbestos exposure happens.
-Further, you can explain that there is no safe level of exposure and that even one fiber can damage your body’s tissues.
+You can also explain that there is no safe level of exposure.

 Ultimately, the only way to prevent asbestos-related diseases like mesothelioma is to avoid exposure completely.

-The ADAO and other advocacy groups have educational resources that you can share on social media or within your community.
+The ADAO and other advocacy groups have educational resources that you can share on social media and within your community.

 2. Share Your Story About Mesothelioma